| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 The argument n specifies the dimension of the problem.
 This should be an integer scalar, or at least able to be cast to one.

-Rather than providing A and B directly, iram requires
+Rather than providing A and B directly, iram

 input functions that perform certain operations on those matrices.
 This